 Of course, that means the landlord must actually enforce that rule, if the dog does threaten or attack someone.

 Does your landlord insurance specifically exclude covering damage or liability from specific breeds?

 What about local laws that single out specific breeds?

 Here’s a quick anecdote for you about democracy at its worst.
 In Baltimore City, where I own rentals, the City Council wanted to outlaw pit bulls.
-But community polling revealed there would be significant backlash among constituents, if a bill were proposed.
+But community polling revealed there would be a significant backlash among constituents if a bill were proposed.
 So, what did the City Council do?